-- 2.2.3.4.1.
-Sample Size: Each sample of polyethylene will consist of one PE film bag. - 2.2.3.4.2.
+- 2.2.3.5.1.
+Sample Size: Each sample of polyethylene will consist of one PE film bag. - 2.2.3.5.2.
 Length: The length of the sample will be measured directly using a suitably graduated device.
 The sample will be laid out flat on a smooth horizontal surface and the length measured.
 Each side will be measured from top edge to bottom edge.
-The length of the sample will be the average of the two measurements rounded to the nearest inch. - 2.2.3.4.3.
+The length of the sample will be the average of the two measurements rounded to the nearest inch. - 2.2.3.5.3.
 Weight of Bagging: The weight of PE film bagging will be determined by weighing on suitably accurate scales, and the weight per bag will be determined to the nearest one-tenth pound.
-Several PE film bags may be weighed simultaneously and the weight averaged. - 2.2.3.4.4.
-Gauge and Gauge Tolerance: The gauge and gauge tolerance shall be tested in accordance with ASTM D374. - 2.2.3.4.5.
-Tensile Strength and Elongation: The tensile strength and elongation shall be tested in accordance with ASTM D882. - 2.2.3.4.6.
-Tear Resistance: Tear resistance shall be tested in accordance with ASTM D1922 (Elmendorf Tear) using a 6400 gram pendulum. - 2.2.3.4.7.
-Impact Resistance: Impact resistance shall be tested in accordance with ASTM D1709, Method A, using an aluminum dart. - 2.2.3.4.8.
-Slip Characteristics: Slip characteristics shall be tested in accordance with ASTM D1894. - 2.2.3.4.9.
+Several PE film bags may be weighed simultaneously and the weight averaged. - 2.2.3.5.4.
+Gauge and Gauge Tolerance: The gauge and gauge tolerance shall be tested in accordance with ASTM D374.

+- 2.2.3.5.5.
+Tensile Strength and Elongation: The tensile strength and elongation shall be tested in accordance with ASTM D882. - 2.2.3.5.6.
+Tear Resistance: Tear resistance shall be tested in accordance with ASTM D1922 (Elmendorf Tear) using a 6400 gram pendulum. - 2.2.3.5.7.
+Impact Resistance: Impact resistance shall be tested in accordance with ASTM D1709, Method A, using an aluminum dart. - 2.2.3.5.8.
+Slip Characteristics: Slip characteristics shall be tested in accordance with ASTM D1894. - 2.2.3.5.9.
 Inhibitor Concentration: The HALS stabilized film shall be analyzed for inhibitor concentration in accordance with ASTM D6953 or ASTM D7210.
 Values obtained of less than the required concentrations shall be deemed non-conformance and constitute failure of this test.

-2.2.3.4.10.
+2.2.3.5.10.
 Accelerated Weathering:

-- 2.2.3.4.10.1.
-Accelerated Weathering Methods: The balance of the specimens shall be tested in accordance with either xenon arc testing (preferred test method) or carbon arc testing (allowed test method). - 2.2.3.4.10.1.1.
-Xenon Arc Testing: Xenon arc testing shall be performed utilizing ASTM G155 Cycle 1. - 2.2.3.4.10.1.2.
-Carbon Arc Testing: Carbon arc testing shall be performed utilizing ASTM G153 for not less than 1,200 hours, except that the black panel temperature shall be maintained at 155 degrees Fahrenheit (F), plus or minus 3 degrees F. The black panel temperature shall be read during the final 10 minutes of a cycle just before the water spray period starts.

-2.2.3.4.10.2.
-Breaking Tensile Strength after Accelerated Weathering: At the completion of 1,200 hours exposure to accelerated weathering, the exposed specimens shall be tested for breaking strength in accordance with ASTM D882.
+- 2.2.3.5.10.1.
+Accelerated Weathering Methods: The balance of the specimens shall be tested in accordance with either xenon arc testing (preferred test method) or carbon arc testing (allowed test method). - 2.2.3.5.10.1.1.
+Xenon Arc Testing: Xenon arc testing shall be performed utilizing ASTM G155 Cycle 1. - 2.2.3.5.10.1.2.
+Carbon Arc Testing: Carbon arc testing shall be performed utilizing ASTM G153 for not less than 1,200 hours, except that the black panel temperature shall be maintained at 155 degrees Fahrenheit (F), plus or minus 3 degrees F. The black panel temperature shall be read during the final 10 minutes of a cycle just before the water spray period starts. - 2.2.3.5.10.2.
+Breaking Tensile Strength after Accelerated Weathering: At the completion of 1,200 hours exposure to accelerated weathering, the exposed specimens shall be tested for breaking strength in accordance with ASTM D882. - 2.2.3.5.10.3.
+Longitudinal and End Seal Strength and Elongation for FFS/BSB-1010 PE Film: After welding, FFS/BSB-1010 PE film's longitudinal seal strength and elongation percent shall be tested in accordance with ASTM D882. - 2.2.3.5.10.4.
+Longitudinal Seal Width for FFS/BSB-1010 PE Film: The width shall be tested in accordance with ASTM D374.